Thursday, October 22, 2020

 Anaheim, CA 92806

 Longtime readers of this restaurant blog must know by now that I'm very fond of Cuban food.
 A quick check of the side of this blog confirms this.
-Under the types of cuisine tabs, this is the 14th Cuban place we have reviewed in the last 11 years, which makes Cuban food the third most popular national cuisine that we've been to, trailing only Italian and Mexican, which are far and away more readily available.
+Under the types of cuisine tabs, this is the 14th Cuban place we have reviewed in the last 11 years, making Cuban food the third most popular national cuisine we've been to, trailing only Italian and Mexican, which are far and away more readily available.

-Out of five dominos, (because this tiled game is one of the national pastimes of this island nation), five being best to zero being worst, Papo's Cuban Kitchen gets 3 dominos.
+Out of five dominos (because this tiled game is one of the national pastimes of this island nation), five being best to zero being worst, Papo's Cuban Kitchen gets 3 dominos.

 No comments: